First Spanish Republic

 Engraving of the proclamation of the republic by Josep Lluís Pellicer, 1873.

 The Spanish Republic (República española), historiographically referred to as the First Spanish Republic (Primera República española), was the political regime that existed in Spain from 11 February 1873 to 29 December 1874.

-The Republic's founding ensued after the abdication of King Amadeo on 10 February 1873.
+The Republic was founded after the abdication of King Amadeo on 10 February 1873.
 On the next day a republic was proclaimed by a parliamentary majority made up of radicals, republicans and democrats.
-The period was beset by tensions between federal republicans and unitarian republicans.
+The period was beset by tensions between federal republicans and unitary republicans.
 The period also saw the end of compulsory conscription, the regulation of child labor and the abolition of slavery in Puerto Rico.
-The government inherited a state of war, the so-called Third Carlist War, ongoing since 1872, and the Ten Years' War, ongoing since 1868, to which the Cantonal rebellion added up in 1873.
+The government inherited a state of war, the so-called Third Carlist War, ongoing since 1872, and the Ten Years' War in Cuba, ongoing since 1868, to which was added the Cantonal Rebellion in 1873.

-The January 1874 coup of Pavía ousted the government, giving way to a praetorian republic under General Serrano.
-In December 1874, General Arsenio Martínez Campos staged a pronunciamiento in Sagunto, which delivered the coup de grâce to the Republic and brought the Bourbon Restoration.
+The January 1874 coup by General Manuel Pavía ousted the government, giving way to a military dictatorship under General Francisco Serrano.
+In December 1874, General Arsenio Martínez Campos proclaimed Alfonso XII king of Spain in Sagunto, bringing an end to the Republic and initiating the period of Spanish history known as the Bourbon Restoration.